WPI-AIM/dvrk_arm/README.md

 set the **Origin Frame**, such that all the **End Effector Transforms** (+ Position and Orientaiton, Forces and Moments) using the numerous overloaded functions are w.r.t the **Origin Frame**.

-Not only that, one might wants the self defined directional coordinates of the End Effector (i.e. where should the x,y and z unit vectors of the tip be pointing).
+Not only that, one might want the self defined directional coordinates of the End Effector (i.e. where should the x,y and z unit vectors of the tip be pointing).
 For this purpose, a **Tip Frame** can be affixed on the **End Effector Frame** which will case the **Tip Frame** to be reported w.r.t the **Origin Frame**.

 #### Note:
 Keep in mind that the **Origin Frame is set w.r.t to the Default Origin used by CISST-SAW and Tip Frame is set w.r.t the End Effector Frame used by CISST-SAW for the specific manipulator**

-When setting the positions or forces on the dvrk Manipulators, the frames are already handeled so you just specify the values w.r.t to the frames you set.
+When setting the positions or forces on the dvrk Manipulators, the frames are already handled so you just specify the values w.r.t to the frames you set.

 ### Conversion Function